A visit to the EPIC museum in Dublin really is hard to beat.

 Note: if you book a tour through one of the links below, we may make a tiny commission that helps us keep this site going.
 You won’t pay extra, but we really do appreciate it.

 The EPIC museum is at Custom House Quay in Dublin 1, right in the city centre and close to various other well-known tourist attractions such as the Famine Memorial, the Jeanie Johnston and Grand Canal Dock.

 2. Opening hours

 The museum is open seven days a week from 10am to 6.45pm, with the last entry at 5pm.
-As you might imagine, weekends are busier than through the week, so if you want a quieter experience try to time your visit out with Saturday or Sunday.
+As you might imagine, weekends are busier than the week, so if you want a quieter experience, try to time your visit during the week.